openstack-archive/puppet-midonet/README.md

     git commit --amend

-We are using beaker for integration testing, puppet-lint for syntax code convention and rspec por unit testing.
+We are using Vagrant for integration testing, puppet-lint for syntax code convention and rspec por unit testing.
 To test the module before send a patch, we recommend to use [bundle](http://bundler.io/) to install the dependencies: